EduardoZepeda/coffee-bytes-hugo/content/posts/examen-certificacion-azure-az-900-mi-experiencia/index.en.md

 ## My examination process

-The exam was conducted through the [Evaluaasi] platform (https://www.evaluaasi.com/), through which you download a program that connects to a remote desktop to take the exam.
+The exam was conducted through the [Evaluaasi platform](https://www.evaluaasi.com/), through which you download a program that connects to a remote desktop to take the exam.
 This program will monitor your computer and connected devices, probably to prevent a user from cheating in some way; I have heard that some evaluation processes are so strict that they ask to see the room in which you will take the exam before starting.

 ![Evaluaasi platform](images/evaluaasi-plataforma.jpg "Evaluaasi platform home screen")